Uses of Saffron

 Using this spice is not difficult.
 We have a list of some simple ways that would help you include this in your diet.

 Saffron powder: You can make powder at home instead of buying it.
 Pound some strands/ threads of this spice.

 If you think it's difficult to process the strands because of the dampness, add a little sugar and pound.
 Adding sugar will make blending simpler.

-Saffron liquid: You may make liquid of this spice by adding three to five teaspoons of water to the powder of this herb spice and let it soak for 10 minutes.
+Saffron liquid: You may make liquid of this spice by adding three to five teaspoons of water to the powder of this herb spice and letting it soak for 10 minutes.
 Store this liquid, and you are set for half a month.

 Saffron milk: You need three ingredients: a cup of milk, a little keshar, and two teaspoons of sugar.
-Mix sugar and this spice in your milk and voila!
+Mix sugar and this spice in your milk, and voila!